Shawn Tolleson: High school and college

-Tolleson played High School baseball at Allen High School in Allen, Texas.
-A four-year letter winner for head coach Paul Pool, he led Allen to regional quarterfinals as sophomore and regional semifinals as junior.
-Both seasons Tolleson was chosen THSCA All-State, 1st-Team All-District and All-Area.
-Posted 9–2 with 0.42 ERA and 137 strikeouts in 89 innings as sophomore and went 7–4 with 0.89 ERA and 112 strikeouts in 80 innings as junior for the co-District Champion Allen Eagles.
-Came into his senior season as a First-team 2006 preseason All-America by Collegiate Baseball, but missed most of senior season due to Tommy John surgery.
+Tolleson played high school baseball at Allen High School in Allen, Texas.
+A four-year letter winner for head coach Paul Pool, he led Allen to regional quarterfinals as a sophomore and the regional semifinals as a junior.
+Both seasons, Tolleson was chosen THSCA All-State, 1st-Team All-District and All-Area.
+He posted a mark of 9–2 with a 0.42 ERA and 137 strikeouts in 89 innings as a sophomore and went 7–4 with 0.89 ERA and 112 strikeouts in 80 innings as a junior for the co-District Champion Allen Eagles.
+Tolleson entered his senior season as a First-team 2006 preseason All-America pick by Collegiate Baseball, but missed most of that senior season due to Tommy John surgery.

-While at Baylor University, Tolleson compiled a 9–13 record in 2008-2010 after being redshirted as a freshman in 2007.
-He saw his most success as a Freshman going 6–4 in 14 starts and having a team-high two complete game shutouts.
-Named an honorable mention All-Big 12 selection in 2008 and 2010, he was also awarded Big 12 Pitcher of the Week honors twice in his college career.
+While at Baylor, Tolleson compiled a 9–13 record in 2008-2010 after being redshirted as a freshman in 2007.
+He saw his most success as a freshman, going 6–4 in 14 starts and having a team-high two shutouts.
+Tolleson was named an honorable mention All-Big 12 selection in 2008 and 2010; he was also awarded Big 12 Pitcher of the Week honors twice in his college career.
 In 2008, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, and returned to the league in 2009 with the Chatham Anglers.